BlockchainCommons/developer-web-site/_pages/envelope-gstp.md

 The recipient will then be able to decrypt the symmetric key, decrypt the message, validate the signature, recover any ESC that they had previously sent, and process the message (often continuing the automation that GSTP is supporting).

-See the following video for a complete example of how GSTP works.
+See the [GSTP technical overview](/envelope/gstp/tech/) or the following video for a complete example of how GSTP works.

 ## GSTP Videos